thefonso/api_provider/readme.md

 open database.yml

-remove the username under development, test and production and back at the command line do the useuall rake db:create, migrate etc.
+remove the username under development, test and production and back at the command line do the usual

+	rake db:create
+	rake db:migrate

 open routes.rb